harsh16629/Hybrid-Recommendation-System-with-Machine-Learning/README.md

 ## Overview

-The recommendation system is built to provide personalized product recommendations to users based on their past interactions and item metadata.
-It combines:
-- **Collaborative Filtering**: Uses user-item interactions to find similar users or items.
-- **Content-Based Filtering**: Uses item metadata (e.g., descriptions, categories) to recommend similar items.
-- **ALS (Alternating Least Squares)**: A matrix factorization algorithm for collaborative filtering.

-The system is implemented in Python using **PySpark** for scalability and **Scikit-learn** for content-based filtering.
+This is a simple build for a hybrid recommendation system that combines collaborative filtering, content-based filtering, and real-time processing to deliver personalized product recommendations.
+The system is designed to handle large datasets using PySpark and provides interpretable, user-friendly outputs.
+It integrates Apache Kafka for real-time streaming of recommendations and uses Sentence-BERT for advanced semantic understanding of item descriptions.
+The system is modular, scalable, and ready for deployment in real-world applications like e-commerce or streaming platforms.

 ---

 ## Features

-- **Hybrid Recommendations**: Combines collaborative and content-based filtering for better accuracy.
+- **Hybrid Recommendations:** Combines collaborative and content-based filtering for diverse and accurate suggestions.
+- **Real-Time Processing:** Uses Apache Kafka to stream recommendations in real-time.
-- **Scalable**: Uses PySpark for distributed computing, making it suitable for large datasets.
+- **Scalability:** Leverages PySpark for distributed computing, making it suitable for large datasets.
+- **Advanced Embeddings:** Uses Sentence-BERT for semantic understanding of item descriptions.
-- **User-Friendly Output**: Displays recommendations with item details (name, category, description) in a clean, tabular format.
+- **User-Friendly Output:** Displays recommendations with item details (name, category, description) in a clean, tabular format.
-- **Customizable**: Supports tuning of hyperparameters for ALS and other algorithms.
+- **Experiment Tracking:** Uses MLflow to log parameters, metrics, and model artifacts for reproducibility.

 ---

 ## Technologies Used

-- **Python**: Primary programming language.
+- **Python:** Primary programming language.
-- **PySpark**: For distributed computing and ALS implementation.
+- **PySpark:** For distributed computing and ALS implementation.
-- **Scikit-learn**: For content-based filtering (TF-IDF and cosine similarity).
+- **Scikit-learn:** For content-based filtering (TF-IDF and cosine similarity).
+- **Sentence-BERT:** For advanced semantic understanding of item descriptions.
+- **Apache Kafka:** For real-time streaming of recommendations.
+- **MLflow:** For experiment tracking and model management.
-- **Pandas** and **NumPy**: For data manipulation.
+- **Pandas and NumPy:** For data manipulation.
-- **Tabulate**: For pretty-printing tables in the console.
+- **Tabulate:** For pretty-printing tables in the console.

 ---